sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 macOS hides menu bar apps when there is no space left in the menu bar.
 This is a common problem on MacBooks with a notch.
 Try quitting some other menu bar apps to free up space.
 If this does not solve it, try quitting Bartender if you have it installed.

+#### Can I buy Dato from outside the App Store and Setapp?

+No. Dato is only available from the App Store and Setapp.

 #### The “upcoming event in menu bar” notification is not showing up

 Make sure you have enabled the feature in the settings and enabled the correct calendars for it (it has a separate calendar picker).
 Also make sure that there is enough space in the menu bar to show it.
 If you have Bartender (or a similar app that hides menu bar items) installed, make sure the menu bar item was not auto-hidden by Bartender.
 Note that it uses a separate menu item from the main Dato menu item.